tagohd/mono/Chat Logs/2023 Chat Logs/(5) May 2023 Chat Logs.md

 ## Continuity?
 I don't know her
 S:
->So with the Emperor/Empress, I'm guessing this makes Cursed Al more like Darth Vader, and he's serving a gender-fluid Palpatine?^[Maybe The Emperoress is actually [[The Dragon]]?]
+>So with the Emperor/Empress, I'm guessing this makes Cursed Al more like Darth Vader, and he's serving a gender-fluid Palpatine?^[Maybe The Emperoress is actually [[Ednathrallor Verdensmorder]]?]

 L:
 >I completely forgot who Cursed Al is or what his role in the story is